 Momentous change swept through Egypt in 2011 following the popular uprising that prompted the resignation of President Hosni Mubarak.
 In the years since, the country has been mired in political instability and an acute financial crisis.
-The promise of a better, fairer society has failed to materialize in many crucial respects.
+The promise of a fairer and more just society has failed to materialize in many crucial respects.

-The sustainability of Egypt’s democratic transition depends on addressing the socio-economic grievances which fuelled the revolution, yet the policies of successive governments, pushed by donors and international institutions, have hindered the meaningful structural changes needed to eradicate entrenched patterns of poverty, inequality and exclusion.
-To date, socio-economic reforms in Egypt have focused on budget cuts, privatization and other austerity measures that risk undermining economic and social rights and further exacerbating inequalities.
-This reflects a common trend of either ignoring or trading off demands for social justice and economic and social rights in the agenda of post-conflict or democratic transitions.
+The sustainability of Egypt’s democratic transition depends on addressing the socioeconomic deprivations that were among the root causes of the revolution, yet economic policies, pushed by international financial institutions, have hindered the meaningful structural changes needed to eradicate entrenched patterns of poverty, economic inequality and social exclusion.
+To date, socioeconomic reforms in Egypt have focused on budget cuts, privatization and other austerity measures that risk undermining economic and social rights and further exacerbating inequalities.
+This reflects a common global trend of either ignoring or trading off demands for social justice and economic and social rights in the agenda of post-conflict or democratic transitions.

 Since 2013, CESR has partnered with Egyptian civil society groups—including the Egyptian Center for Economic and Social Rights, the Egyptian Initiative for Personal Rights and others—to ensure the government’s economic policies advance the rights of ordinary people.
 A key challenge has been that the experience of those being left behind by such policies is not being adequately captured, and so their damaging side effects are being overlooked by national authorities and international financial institutions—undermining the government’s sustainable development aspirations as well as its economic and social rights obligations.